Ever wondered how those magical crystals in your jar of instant coffee came to be?

 Add hot water, and bam – you’ve got coffee again.

-It’s way different from ground coffee.
+It’s way different from regular filter coffee or ground coffee.
 With ground coffee, you’re dealing with actual coffee particles that need to be brewed.
 Instant coffee’s already been brewed for you.

 A Quick History Lesson